Job offer letter template

 • A rich, dynamic text editor.
 From a branding perspective, this is a must-have, allowing employers to make offer letters more appealing to the candidate with engaging visuals.
 Opting for tables and charts can help employers convey clearly and simply pension, remuneration and stock options, for instance.

-• Commenting.
+• Internal and external commenting.
 The ability to comment and negotiate in-browser is useful for people teams and hiring managers making changes on the document before sending it to the candidate.
 External negotiation is uncommon on offer letters, as this would typically be discussed over the phone or through recruiters, but it’s useful to have the option.

 • Mobile-responsive eSignature.
-This gives candidates the opportunity to accept a job offer on their phone as they walk back from the interview, giving you the edge if your candidate is interviewing with several companies. eSignature also decreases time-to-hire and streamlines the hiring process, saving signatories valuable time.
+Electronic signatures enable candidates to accept a job offer on their phone as they walk back from the interview, giving you the edge if your candidate is interviewing with several companies. eSignature also decreases time-to-hire and streamlines the hiring process, saving signatories valuable time.

 Supercharge employment offer letters in Juro